Ehud Gazit

 Ehud Gazit (אהוד גזית; Эхуд Газит; 以笏) is an Israeli biochemist, biophysicist and nanotechnologist.
-He is Professor and Endowed Chair at Tel Aviv University and a Member of the Executive Board of the University (from 2017).
+He is Professor and Endowed Chair at Tel Aviv University and a member of the executive board of the university (from 2017).
 In 2015, he was knighted by the Italian Republic for services to science and society.
-He was recently elected as the 2023 International Solvey Chair in Chemistry, a position that was previously held by 15 of the top world scientists including three Nobel Laureates.
+He was recently elected as the 2023 International Solvey Chair in Chemistry, a position that was previously held by 15 of the top world scientists including three Nobel laureates.

-Ehud Gazit is a member of the National Council for Research and Development (NCRD) (appointed in 2014).
-From 2012-2014 he served as the Chief Scientist of the Israeli Ministry of Science and Technology (MOST) and the coordinator of the forum of Chief Scientists of the Israeli ministries.
-From 2008-2012 Gazit served as Tel Aviv University Vice President for Research and Development, and the Chairman of the board of directors of Ramot Ltd., the technology transfer company of Tel Aviv University.
-Prior to his appointment as Vice President, Gazit served in different academic and administrative positions at Tel Aviv University, including the Head of The Chemistry-Biology double major track, a member of the University Committee for Appointments and Promotions, the Head of the Academic Committee of the Ilona Rich Institute for Nano-Biology and Nano-Biotechnology, and a member of the managing board of the Center for Nanoscience and Nanotechnology.
+Ehud Gazit was a member of the Israeli National Council for Research and Development (NCRD) between 2014 and 2019 by an appointment of the Israeli president.
+From 2012 to 2014 he served as the Chief Scientist of the Israeli Ministry of Science and Technology (MOST) and the coordinator of the forum of Chief Scientists of the Israeli ministries.
+From 2008 to 2012 Gazit served as Tel Aviv University Vice President for Research and Development, and the chairman of the board of directors of Ramot Ltd., the technology transfer company of Tel Aviv University.
+Prior to his appointment as vice president, Gazit served in different academic and administrative positions at Tel Aviv University, including the Head of The Chemistry-Biology double major track, a member of the University Committee for Appointments and Promotions, the Head of the Academic Committee of the Ilona Rich Institute for Nano-Biology and Nano-Biotechnology, and a member of the managing board of the Center for Nanoscience and Nanotechnology.

-Academic Background
+Academic background

 Gazit received his B.Sc. (summa cum laude) after completing his studies at the Adi Lautman Interdisciplinary Programme for Outstanding Students of Tel Aviv University, and his Ph.D. (with highest distinction) as a Clore Fellow at the Department of Membrane Research and Biophysics, Weizmann Institute of Science in 1997.
 For his Ph.D. work, he received the John F. Kennedy Award in 1996.
 He has been a faculty member at Tel Aviv University since 2000, after completing his postdoctoral studies as a European Molecular Biology Organization (EMBO) and Human Frontiers Science Program (HFSP) fellow at Massachusetts Institute of Technology (MIT) where he also had held a visiting appointment (2002–2011).